In what follows "the test" means the NBHM Doctoral Scholarship Written Test scheduled for

 Question: I am in my 2nd year of a PhD programme in Mathematics.
 Am I eligible for the scholarship?
 Can I appear for the test?

 Answer: Yes, you are eligible for the scholarship and are welcome to appear for the test.
-However, be advised that the fact that you are already in the 2nd year of your PhD programme will be a taken into account in the final decision of award of the scholarship.
+However, be advised that the fact that you are already in the 2nd year of your PhD programme may have some influence on the selection decision.

-Question: I completed the requirements for a masters degree in Mathematics in August 2019, but I do not have my official degree yet.
+Question: I completed the requirements for a master's degree in Mathematics in August 2020 (or some other date), but I do not have my official degree yet.
 Am I eligible for the scholarship?
 Can I appear for the test?

 Answer: Yes.
 Not having the formal degree in hand at the time of the test or of the subsequent interview is no disqualification.